 7. Target audience

 The outputs of the project will assist with improving collaborative working practices between the Environment Agency, Natural England, the Forestry Commission, Local Authorities, Parish Councils, NGOs, farmers and communities.
-The scoping will be able to identify an allinclusive partnership and their locally relevant contacts.
+The scoping will be able to identify an all-inclusive partnership and their locally relevant contacts.
 By working through parishes it is possible to consult and communicate will all people that live within that administrative parcel and water body.
 This enables the maximum release of social capital by inspiring and enabling local action with all partners working in support.
 Any best practice will also be evaluated and used regionally/nationally if adopted.

 8. Administrative details